-Branch registration in the Netherlands
+Branch registration in the Netherlands in 2021

 Before starting the commercial activities, the branch must register at the local Chamber of Commerce in the Commercial Registry with the appropriate documents and information.
 The documents must be notarized in the country of origin and followed by an authorized Dutch translation.

 The requested documents for incorporation may differ from case to case but in essence the following information is necessary:

 - a proof of existence of the foreign company (an excerpt from the local trade register with the date of registration and details of the company),

 - the certificate of registration of the parent company issued by the Trade Register in its home country,